 We start by trying to install the ideal post hole but, since we are often installing fences in less than ideal ground conditions, it is our special combination of tools and experience which enable us to know how to adapt to each application.
-Regardless of the application, every post hole we install at Toronto fence & Mr. mole is covered under warranty for 2 years.
+Regardless of the application, every post hole we install at Toronto Fence is covered under Workmanship warranty for 2 years.

 Some of the typical Municipal Bylaws regarding Fences: